cainvolfir/Anikku-subdl/README.md

 ## Suggested workflow (recommended)

 1. Tap to download all available subtitles for the current entry.
-2. Load some `.srt` and check the subtitle timing/translation.
+2. Cycle through the subtitle to find matching(timing and translation) subtitle.
 3. If it's already matches, long-press to clear the download folder and free space — the currently loaded subtitle remains in the player.

 ---